ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* ext_id

-Id of corresponding Material in external source.
+ID of corresponding Material in external source.

 <a id="compolyx.Material.is_constant"></a>